How to Seal Countertops

 Apply stone polish to the surface by spraying 6-8 inches away from the stone.
 Like sealing, immediately buff the counters with a dry clean cloth.
 You’re all finished!

-Watch our video tutorial for additional guide on our YouTube channel, Eugene’s Marble & Granite of Charleston:
+Watch our video tutorial for additional guidance on our YouTube channel, Eugene’s Marble & Granite of Charleston: